hannesm/jackline/README.md

 To update, simply run `opam update` followed by `opam upgrade`.
 This will get you the latest version (git master).

+### Compiling using a git checkout

+If you clone this repository, and install the required dependencies (see above), you can compile jackline by running `ocaml pkg/pkg.ml build`.
+This will produce `_build/bin/jackline.native`.

+### Configuration

 Read the `jackline --help` output:
 ```
   -f configuration directory (defaults to ~/.config/ocaml-xmpp-client/)